Error-and-Erasure Decoding for Block Codes with Feedback: An Outer Bound for Error Exponent Erasure Exponent Trade Off

-In Figure \ref{fig:exp3}, the upper and lower bounds we have derived for error exponent are plotted as a function of erasure exponent for a binary symmetric channel with cross over probability $\epsilon=0.25$ at rate $R=8.62 \times 10^{-2}$ nats per channel use.
-Solid lines are lower bounds to the error exponent for block-codes with feedback, which have established in Section \ref{sec:ach}, and without feedback, which was previously established previously, \cite{for}, \cite{CK}, \cite{emre}.
-Dashed lines are the upper bounds obtained using Theorem \ref{thm:con2}.
-Note that all four curves meet at a point on bottom right, this is the point that corresponds to the error exponent of block-codes at rate $R=8.62 \times 10^{-2}$ nats per channel use and its values are the same with and without feedback since we are on a symmetric channel and our rate is over the critical rate.
+Note that all four curves meet at a point on bottom right, this is the point that corresponds to the error exponent of block codes at rate $R=8.62 \times 10^{-2}$ nats per channel use and its values are the same with and without feedback since we are on a symmetric channel and our rate is over the critical rate.
 Any point to the lower right of this point is achievable both with and without feedback.

+The proximity of the inner and the outer bound demonstrated in Figure \ref{fig:exp3} is not particular to the channel we have chosen.
+A discussion of the closeness of the inner and outer bounds are given in Section \ref{sec:disc}.